 - Try BOGO promos where instead of getting a second of the same product free or at a lesser price, you attach a different item for the freebie or discount.
 If enough buyers partake, you’ll find yourself with those two products linked and suggested in the Frequently Bought Together section.

 - Create a Sale: Technically not a promotion, you can create a sale using the FBA Inventory Age report and Amazon will recommend a price point that should help you sell more (you can also just lower the price but Amazon gives no recommendation in that case).

-Don’t take chances on customers maybe leaving you feedback and reviews or maybe not and don’t make the mistake of confusing a product review with a seller rating.
-Follow up with buyers methodically and respectfully using a feedback-generating tool such as Seller Labs Pro’s Communication Center Powered by Feedback Genius.
-Use this sort of communications tool not just to garner feedback but also to:
+Don’t take chances on customers leaving you feedback and reviews.
+There’s a difference between seller feedback and product reviews.
+Follow up with buyers methodically and respectfully using a tool such as Seller Labs PRO.

 - Guide buyers about where to leave a product review and where to leave a seller rating.

 - Ask questions that will help you discover ways to become an even better seller.

 - Address buyer concerns and make the appropriate changes to your listings and processes.